 Address: Am Stadtpark 1, 1030 Wien, Austria

-Just two minutes away from Amstadt Park is Hilton Vienna Park, an upscale hotel overlooking the Wien River.
-Surrounded by dining, shopping, and entertainment establishments, this chain hotel is replete with upscale amenities for leisure travelers, as well as business facilities for those traveling for work.
+Just two minutes from Amstadt Park is Hilton Vienna Park, an upscale hotel overlooking the Wien River.
+Surrounded by dining, shopping, and entertainment establishments, this chain hotel is replete with upscale amenities for leisure travelers and business facilities for those traveling for work.

-Rooms here are bright, spacious, and exude the finest in contemporary style.
-Walls and curtains with neutral hues are complemented by blond wood furniture and patterned carpets.
+Rooms here are bright, spacious, and exquisite in contemporary style.
+Blond wood furniture and patterned carpets complement walls and curtains with neutral hues.
 Some rooms offer views of Saint Stephen’s Cathedral and Amstadt Park.

 Room amenities include flat-screen TVs, work desks with ergonomic chairs, electric kettles, stocked minibars, irons, safes, and Wi-Fi.
 Bathrooms are clean and straightforward, with white white-tiled walls and toiletries from Peter Thomas Roth.